MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Postman: For backend tests on local machines.
 - Gitlens: A detailed git experience on the IDE.
 - [SQLite](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite): To view sqlite databases efficiently on Vscode.
 - Ruff: It is a combination of formatter and linter.
 Can be installed as an extension or via pip install.
 For ruff, there can be a toml file named **ruff.toml** .
-You can edit formatting options such as which folders to exclude, indent-width, line-length, linting options etc.
+You can edit formatting options such as which folders to exclude, indent-width, line-length, linting options etc. `# type: ignore` can be added to a line in order for formatter to ignore the line.
 - Docker: To view which containers are running.
 - Even Better Toml: Fully featured Toml Support
 - Under *.vscode*, have an **extensions.json** file which can have recommended extensions for the rest of the team on Vscode.
 Accessable via *@recommended*.